 Know that as hop growers, we provide hops that are dried at precise temperatures and handled with care.
 Our hops are kept on the farm in cold storage for year-round shipping and processing.
 The Puterbaugh Farms Hops Direct stencil on your bale of hops is our guarantee that you are receiving the highest quality hops straight from our family here at Puterbaugh Farms to you and yours.

-Visitors are always welcome but please call or email us prior to your visit to make arrangements.
+Visitors are always welcome but please call or email us at least 24 hours prior to your visit to make arrangements.
 Our farm season begins in March with tractors discing the hop yards.
 We twine the hop fields the first part of April, then begin to train the young vines in May.
 Hops bloom in mid-June, a time when mother nature plays a major role in the ultimate hop quality.
 Irrigation and cultivation continue throughout the summer until we begin harvest, which starts in mid-August and lasts about 42 days.
 The best time to visit is during harvest as there is so much to see; it keeps us hopping around like crazy.